HybridOS/Document/doc/README.md

-This  is EmindSoft Android PC project related document, some detailed information on **[wiki](https://github.com/HybridOS/Document/wiki)**
+This  is  Android PC project related document, some detailed information on **[wiki](https://github.com/HybridOS/Document/wiki)**